-Infantile myofibromatosis (IM) is a rare benign soft tissue tumor characterized by the development of tumors in the soft tissue and striated muscles, and in exceptional cases, visceral organs with bones involvement leading to a broad spectrum of clinical symptoms.
+Infantile myofibromatosis (IM) is a rare benign soft tissue tumor characterized by the development of nodules in the skin, striated muscles, bones, and in exceptional cases, visceral organs, leading to a broad spectrum of clinical symptoms.
 IM contains myofibroblasts.

 The incidence is 1/150,000 live births.

-IM is present at birth or develop shortly thereafter, with 90% of cases occurring before the age of 2 years.
-IM is characterized by solitary or multiple nodules that are firm, flesh-colored to purple (myofibromes), usually painless except in case of compression of adjacent nerves.
-IM is located in the skin, subcutaneous tissue, striated muscles and in exceptional cases, visceral organs or bones.
-There are 4 patterns of clinical presentation: solitary (single lesion affecting the skin and/or muscles in the head, neck, or trunk (75% cases); congenital multiple (multicentric limited to skin and muscles); congenital multiple with single visceral involvement and congenital multiple with multiple visceral involvements (multiple lesions of skin and/or muscles, bones, lungs, heart and gastrointestinal tract).
+IM presents at birth or develops shortly thereafter, with 90% of cases occurring before the age of 2 years.
+IM is characterized by solitary or multiple nodules that are firm, flesh-colored to purple (myofibromes), and usually painless (except in case of compression of adjacent nerves).
+Tumors are located in the skin, subcutaneous tissue, striated muscles and in exceptional cases, visceral organs or bones.
+There are 4 patterns of clinical presentation: solitary (single lesion affecting the skin and/or muscles in the head, neck, or trunk (75% cases)); congenital multiple (multicentric limited to skin and muscles); congenital multiple with single visceral involvement; and congenital multiple with multiple visceral involvement (multiple lesions of skin and/or muscles, bones, lungs, heart and gastrointestinal tract).

-Diagnosis of IM includes family history and physical examination.
-Myofibromes are identified through ultrasound (mass with an anechoic center), magnetic resonance imaging (low signal on T1-weighted imaging and high or low signal intensity areas on T2-weighted imaging) and less frequently computed tomography (mass with peripheral enhancement and calcifications).
+Diagnosis is based partly on family history and physical examination.
+Myofibromes are identified through ultrasound (mass with an anechoic center), MRI (low signal on T1-weighted imaging and high or low signal intensity areas on T2-weighted imaging) and less frequently CT (mass with peripheral enhancement and calcifications).
 Histopathology remains the gold standard for the diagnosis of IM.
-Biopsy reveals interlacing fascicles of spindle cells in the periphery, forming nodules separated by collagen tissue with no nuclear atypia.
+Biopsy reveals interlacing fascicles of spindle cells (myofibroblasts) in the periphery, forming nodules separated by collagen tissue with no nuclear atypia.
 Immunochemistry reveals vimentin and smooth muscle actin expression while vascular markers (S100 and CD34) are negative.

 Prenatal diagnosis is achieved by ultrasound examination.

 IM is mostly isolated and sporadic.
-In case of familial and multifocal lesions, IM can be inherited as an autosomal recessive or dominant trait (incomplete penetrance and variable expressivity).
+In cases of familial and multifocal lesions, IM can be inherited as an autosomal recessive or dominant trait (incomplete penetrance and variable expressivity).

-Due to the benignity of the lesion, therapies without long term effects should be preferred.
-For lesions affecting the skin and/or muscles, treatment is not recommended and a wait and see policy is proposed (tendency toward spontaneous regression).
-Radical surgical excision is required if: vital organs are involved, lesions are in threatening sites or lesions are symptomatic.
-In case of incomplete resection, re-excision can be later proposed.
+Due to the benignity of the lesion, therapies without long term effects are preferred.
+For lesions affecting the skin and/or muscles, treatment is not recommended and a wait-and-see policy is proposed (tendency towards spontaneous regression).
+Radical surgical excision is required if: vital organs are involved, lesions are in threatening sites, or lesions are symptomatic.
+In cases of incomplete resection, re-excision can be proposed later.
 Standard therapy is methotrexate and vinblastine and is indicated for multifocal progressive lesions.
-Other treatments as IFN-a or conventional chemotherapy (vincristine, actinomycin D, and cyclophosphamide) should be kept for patients with rapid symptomatic progression because of the long-term risks of secondary malignancy development.
+Other treatments such as IFN-alpha or conventional chemotherapy (vincristine, actinomycin D, and cyclophosphamide) should be kept for patients with rapid symptomatic progression because of the long-term risks of secondary malignancy development.

-IM is a benign tumor.
 In the majority of cases, which lack visceral involvement, prognosis is excellent and spontaneous regression is often observed.
-The presence of visceral lesions on the other hand is associated with a significantly poor outcome and mortality rate up to 70% in absence of therapy.
-Death is generally related to organs' compression and cardiopulmonary and gastrointestinal involvement.
+On the other hand, the presence of visceral lesions is associated with a significantly poor outcome and a mortality rate of up to 70%, in the absence of therapy.
+Death is generally related to organ compression and cardiopulmonary and gastrointestinal involvement.

 Last update: November 2013